 Owls are majestic and beautiful creatures that many people find fascinating.
 However, if you have small pets or keep chickens or other vulnerable farm critters, owls can be a threat to your animals.
 While you may understand that owls are a needed animal in nature’s life cycle, you may not want them around your property.

-We explain how to keep owls away from your property.
+I explain how to keep owls away from your property.
 There are many things you can do to deter owls.
+I explain owl deterrents along with ways to keep owls away from chickens and pets.

-Some people might consider hunting owls that are bothering a flock of chickens or another loved animal.
+Some people might consider harvesting owls that are bothering a flock of chickens or another loved animal.
 However, you should never do this.
-Hunting owls is illegal.
+Harvesting owls is illegal.
 They are protected under the federal Migratory Bird Treaty Act.
 This law makes shooting an owl a federal crime.

 How to Keep Owls Away